The aim of this post is to outline a working theory of Bezae’s text in the gospels and Acts, starting with five well-known features of Bezae’s text:1

 - Parallels with ancient writers

 - East-West exchange of readings

 - Major variation in Acts

 Isolation from the Greek mainstream

-Bezae’s Greek text is composed of three primary layers assembled at the end of the fourth century (c.
+Bezae’s Greek text is (according to my provisional view) composed of three primary layers assembled at the end of the fourth century (c.
 385), each layer representing a distinct source of mixture:2

 - A Greek base, perhaps connected to the library at Caesarea

 - A selective retroversion of Latin readings from various Old Latin source traditions